Lomandra longifolia: Uses

 Many parts of the plant are edible.
-Indigenous Australians grind and soak the yellow seed heads for use in damper.
+The seeds on their own are tough, however may be ground and turned into flour, with which Indigenous Australians may use to make damper.
 The long, flat, fibrous leaves are used for weaving dilly bags, fishing nets, mats, baskets, and other goods.
 The flowers are edible and taste of peas.
 The base of the leaves contains water, and was chewed by those in danger of dehydration.
 They taste of peas or celery.